sandykaur2008/Travel-Site/README.md

 Project Title

-This project is caleld "My Travels" and the aim is to simply get myself comfortable with HTML and CSS, in conjunction with Bootstrap and Git.
+This project is called "My Travels" and the aim is to simply get myself comfortable with HTML and CSS, in conjunction with Bootstrap and Git.
 I just created a blog with entries on countries I have visited.

 Getting Started